jhogsett/VFIformer-WebUI/README.md

   - sample images can be found in the `images` directory
 - Choose the number of splits
   - The number of created "between" frames will be (2 ** splits - 1)
-  - A large split count will take a long time to complete (9 splits took > 16 minutes on my system)
+  - A large split count will take a long time to complete
+  - 10 splits took > 8 minutes on my system with the example images
 - Click Interpolate
   - When the split count is > 1, a progress bar is shown in the console window
 - When the process completes, an animated GIF shows the result of the interpolation